 In 2018, Irrfan took to Twitter to openly talk about his fight with cancer.
 “I trust, I have surrendered,” said Irrfan.
 Irrfan Khan’s passing is truly a loss we will never overcome.

-(The article is from The Quint's archives and is being republished to mark Irrfan Khan's birth anniversary)
+(The article is from The Quint's archives and is being republished to mark Irrfan Khan's death anniversary)